zuixjs/zkit/source/content/controllers/transpose-fx/index.md

 ---

 The `transpose-fx` controller can be used to swap an element from a view to another one.
-For instance when an element in a list view is clicked and the detail view is shown.
+For instance when an element in a list view is clicked and the detail view of that element is then shown.

 **Demo:** Tap elements to pop up the details view: